kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 ```

 #### [A real example](https://nba-player-lookup.netlify.app) deployed to Netlify

+> Bolt doesn’t have built-in hosting for your projects.
+Instead, it connects to Netlify to provide one-click deployments and hosting.
+Netlify provides hosting, automated deployment, domain registration, and monitoring tools.

 Environment variables starting with `VITE_` are embedded into your JavaScript bundle during build.
 So your deployed JS literally contains something like `const XX_API_KEY = "xxx` instead of `import.meta.env.VITE_XX_API_KEY`.
 Anyone can view your source code and find the API key.

 Here's how to fix this properly using Netlify Functions.
 The API key lives securely on the server side in `.netlify/functions/nba-api.js`.
 Your frontend calls `/.netlify/functions/nba-api?endpoint=/players`.
 The Netlify function makes the actual API call with the secret key, and the key never reaches the browser.